 - If you own a pop-up (hub) style ice house, the kind that relies on ice anchors to keep the house firmly attached to the ice, you can use the M18 and a standard bit to drill starter holes for your anchors.
 Try it once and you’ll never again place anchors without use of a cordless drill.

 - And I’m saving the best one for last: After the ice fishing season, you simply store the K-Drill assembly and then use the Milwaukee Tool M18 Fuel for all sorts of projects around the home or otherwise.
-Personally, I’ll be using mine this spring to tap trees for maple sap collecting (400 taps on my dad’s land in Wisconsin), then this fall I’ll use the M18 to drill starter holes in hardwood trees for easier installation of screw-in-style treesteps prior to deer season.
+Personally, I used mine during spring 2017 to tap trees for maple sap collecting (400 taps on my dad’s land in Wisconsin), and then this fall I’ve been using the M18 to drill starter holes in hardwood trees for easier installation of screw-in-style treesteps during deer season.
 Nice!

-I’m excited to continue using the K-Drill and Milwaukee Tool M18 Fuel Drill/Driver this ice fishing season.
-Look for another report later this winter after I’ve had time to put it through a full ice fishing season of hard use.
-So far, on a scale of 1 to 10, it’s an 11.
+I’m excited to continue using the K-Drill and Milwaukee Tool M18 Fuel Drill/Driver during the 2017/2018 ice fishing season.
+Based on its performance last ice season, on a scale of 1 to 10, it’s an 11.

 To learn more about the K-Drill and Milwaukee Tool M18 Fuel combo, check out the informative video below.